mbourgey/EBI_cancer_workshop_SNV/README.md

 The way the lookup is done is by taking the the phred score adding 33 and using this number as a lookup in the table.

-Older illumina runs were using phred+64 instead of phred+33 to encode their fastq files.
+Older illumina runs, and the data here, were using phred+64 instead of phred+33 to encode their fastq files.

 ![ACII table](img/ascii_table.png)